DQBO1998/NBIS/README.md

 ---

 I compare my approach to generating explanations against [anchors](https://github.com/marcotcr/anchor/tree/master) in terms of coverage and precision.
 The main difference between them is that my approach does not require quantization as pre-processing.
+To show this, all experiments were run with quantization disabled.

 ---